LowPassenger/cinema-application/README.md

 Must have: JDK (Intellij IDEA Ultimate, Eclipse e.t.c), Git, Apache Maven, MySQL or any other server and (optional) MySQL Workbench.
 Use guides and Google search for troubleshoot apps installation issues.
 Configure inner logger, use log4j2.xml file from src/main/resources/
-Standart path to log file is
+Standard path to log file is
 logs/
 Maybe you need to change it to absolute path like "D:/Projects/cinema-application/logs/" Also You can change log messages and log levels for messages in your code.